standardese/standardese/README.md

 Unlike for a *command* a *section* paragraph is included in the output.
 As such the rest of the paragraph won't be parsed for further sections.
-Any `brief` paragraphs will be merged together and if the option `--comment.implicit_paragraph` is `true` two adjacent paragraphs using the same *section* will be merged as well, unless that section is `details`:
+Any `brief` paragraphs will be merged together and if the option `--comment.implicit_paragraph` is `true` two adjacent paragraphs using the same *section* will be merged as well, unless that section is `details`.
+To prevent merging, add a hard line break at the end of a section.

 ```cpp
 /// \brief This is a brief paragraph.